15 Best Live Streaming Encoder Software + Hardware Solutions

 Cons:

-• Some features are a bit tricky to use
+• A bit tricky to use

 Pricing:

-• Basic HD: $60; supports four inputs (up to three camera/NDI) and video up to Full HD 1920×1080 resolution
+• Basic HD: $60, which supports four inputs (up to 3 camera/NDI) and video up to Full HD 1920×1080 resolution

-• HD: $350; supports 1,000 inputs, adds vMix call functionality, four overlay channels, and supports full HD video in 1920×1080 resolution
+• HD: $350, which supports 1,000 inputs, adds vMix call functionality, four overlay channels, and supports full HD video in 1920×1080 resolution

-• 4K: $700; supports 1,000 inputs, 4K resolution video (4096 x 2160), PTZ control, two recorders, instant replay, four SRT outputs, and much more
+• 4K: $700, which supports 1,000 inputs, 4K resolution video (4096 x 2160), PTZ control, two recorders, instant replay, 4 SRT outputs, and much more

-• MAX: $50/month; supports 1,000 inputs, 1,000 NDI inputs, and includes all 4K resolution video (4096 x 2160), PTZ control, two recorders, instant replay, four SRT outputs
+• MAX $50/month, which also supports 1,000 inputs, 1,000 NDI inputs, and includes all 4K resolution video (4096 x 2160), PTZ control, 2 recorders, instant replay, 4 SRT outputs

 5. LiveU Solo